DevOpsWithDheeraj/Python-Basics-to-Advanced/03_Data_Structures/08_Searching/README.md

 ## 🔎 Depth-First Search (DFS)

-### 📖 Definition:

-Explores as deep as possible before backtracking.
+- Depth-First Search (DFS) is a graph/tree searching algorithm that explores nodes as deep as possible first, and then backtracks to explore other paths.

 ### 🧠 Example:
 ```python
 def dfs(graph, node, visited=set()):
     if node not in visited: